oddmario/tunnel-manager/README.md

   * `route_all_traffic_through_tunnel`: Whether to route all the traffic on the backend server through the tunnel.
 This is ignored on the tunnel host mode and only applies to the backend server. **Note that this can be `true` only on ONE tunnel!** You can't have more than a tunnel with `route_all_traffic_through_tunnel` set as `true`.

   * `dynamic_ip_updater_key`: The secret key (and also the key that identifies each tunnel) used for dynamic IP updates.
-This key is used to communicate between the Tunnels Manager instance hosted on the tunnel host, and the instance hosted on the backend server, for the purpose of updating the dynamic IP [in case a backend server is configured as "DYNAMIC"].
+This key is used to communicate between the Tunnel Manager instance hosted on the tunnel host, and the instance hosted on the backend server, for the purpose of updating the dynamic IP [in case a backend server is configured as "DYNAMIC"].
 Make sure to keep `dynamic_ip_updater_key` a secret, **and make sure to set the same key on the configuration files of both the tunnel host and the backend server.
 [This has to be unique for each configured tunnel.]**

 ## 🛠️ Installation as a service

 **On both the tunnel host and the backend server(s):**

-1. Store your configuration file at `/etc/tunsmanager/config.json`
+1. Store your configuration file at `/etc/tunmanager/config.json`

    You can copy the example configuration file and change it to serve your needs.
-2. Place the binary file of Tunnels Manager at `/usr/local/bin` (e.g. `/usr/local/bin/tunsmanager`)
+2. Place the binary file of Tunnel Manager at `/usr/local/bin` (e.g. `/usr/local/bin/tunmanager`)
-3. Make the binary file executable: `chmod u+x /usr/local/bin/tunsmanager`
+3. Make the binary file executable: `chmod u+x /usr/local/bin/tunmanager`
-4. Create a systemd service for Tunnels Manager.
-This can be done by creating `/etc/systemd/system/tunsmanager.service` to have this content:
+4. Create a systemd service for Tunnel Manager.
+This can be done by creating `/etc/systemd/system/tunmanager.service` to have this content:
 ```
 [Unit]
-Description=TUNSManager
+Description=TUNManager
 After=network.target

 [Service]